 The rest of the paper is organized as follows.
-Section II presents the formal problem formulation along with the main results of the paper.
+First we provide a brief overview of related works.
+Then, in Section II presents the formal problem formulation along with the main results of the paper.
 An overview of the main ingredients used in the proofs of the main results is provided in Section III.
 Section IV studies the problem of finding the worst case source, given a fixed correlation matrix, for compression over a given memoryless network while the worst case nature of Gaussian additive noise, again for a fixed correlation structure, is proven for an arbitrary memoryless distributed source in Section V. The paper is concluded in Section VI.